bkhanhvu/cs152bots/DiscordBot/geedka/explanation.md

 However, it is likely bad style to not indent.
 Additionally, Geedka is sensitive to newlines -- multiline node specifications are on the TODO list but low priority.

+Note that wherever a description or message is mentioned below, it must be in the embed specification format.

+The "tag" of a question is the name its entry in the ticket will have.

 ### Messages
 `m|[your message here]`